herotechcourse/kotlin-racingcar-precourse/README.md

     - should not be empty or whitespaces
     - car name string cannot have length > 5
     - Atleast 2 cars participate in the game
+    - Duplicate car names should not be allowed with case sensitivity
   - number of rounds
     - should be > 0
     - should not be a number